10ambear/crab-stablecoin/README.md

 ## What are the known risks/issues?
 The main risk in this system is the potential for Sybil attacks.
 In a Sybil attack, a user creates multiple fake identities and uses them to control the majority of the votes.
 To mitigate this risk, the system requires that a user holds more than 1% of the total supply of tokens to propose a new proposal.
 This requirement prevents a user from controlling a majority of the votes through Sybil attacks.

 Another potential issue is that the system does not prevent a user from voting more than once on the same proposal.
 This could be a problem if the voting system is not designed to handle multiple votes from the same user.
-To mitigate this issue, the system checks that a user has not already voted on a proposal before recording the user's vote
+To mitigate this issue, the system checks that a user has not already voted on a proposal before recording the user's vote.

 ## Any pertinent formulas used.